zammad/zammad-user-documentation/advanced/text-modules.rst

 Working with Text Modules
 =========================

-Zammad offers so called text modules.
+Zammad offers so-called text modules.
 Text modules will help you to improve your workflow, as you don't have to type your answer on every ticket by hand.
 You can simply choose a fitting text module and insert it into the E-Mail.